 Local user management in Cribl is done through Settings > Local Users.
 All changes made to users are persisted in a file located in \$CRIBL\HOME/local/cribl/auth/users.json .

-Adding users through direct modification of the file is also supported, though it's not recommended.
+Adding users through direct modification of the file is also supported but not recommended.